ampl/ampl.github.io/docs/source/solvers/mosek/index.md

 # Mosek

-Mosek is a versatile linear, quadratic, quadratically constrained and semidefinite optimizer that supports continuous and discrete variables.
+Mosek is a versatile linear, quadratic, quadratically constrained and conic optimizer that supports continuous and discrete variables.

 [[Read More](https://ampl.com/products/solvers/solvers-we-sell/mosek/)]
 [[Options](options.md)]